jamescherti/easysession.el/README.md

 (setq easysession-quiet t)
 ```

-## File-Local Variables and Session Loading
+## File-Local variables and session loading

 EasySession respects your global `enable-local-variables` configuration.
 When a session is loaded, Emacs opens all previously active file buffers in the background.